What Does Trip Insurance Cover? We Summarize the Fine Print

 This isn’t insurance at all, but 24/7 travel assistance in case you lose your passport, get lost, need to know where the nearest embassy or consulate is, or fall victim to other travel mishaps.
 It’s another good ally to have on your side when you travel.

-If you’re thinking “it makes so much sense to get travel insurance!” — then jump right in and get a quote to compare prices.
+If you’re thinking “it makes so much sense to get trip insurance!” — then jump right in and get a quote to compare prices.
 But, if you’re still not convinced that insurance for travelers is worth it, here’s our simple explanation:

 Because things happen.
 People get sick.
 People lose their jobs.
 Things get lost.
 You may need help.